sabrinathan-nair/sara/SARA_DOCUMENTATION_V2.md

 - **`Schema`**: A type-level list of `(Symbol, Type)` pairs.
 For example, `type MySchema = '["Name" ::: Text, "Age" ::: Int]`.
 This is not a value; it's a "ghost" list that only the compiler sees.
 - **`Row`**: A single row of data, represented as a heterogeneous list (`HList`).
 Unlike a normal list, an `HList` can store values of different types, corresponding to the types in the `schema`.
 - **`HasSchema`**: A type class that acts as the "glue" between the type-safe `DataFrame schema` world and the external world of loosely typed data (like CSVs).
 It connects a parsable record type to its corresponding `DataFrame` schema.

+## Roadmap

+### Enhanced User Experience
+Future efforts will focus on simplifying the user interface by introducing more intuitive language and shortcuts, along with clearer documentation and improved help guides.

+### Interoperability
+Sara aims to integrate with other data processing tools and systems, enabling seamless data sharing and collaboration.

+### Improved Error Handling
+The library will provide more precise and helpful error messages, guiding users to quickly identify and resolve issues.

+### Performance Optimization
+Further performance enhancements will involve optimizing data structures and algorithms, and exploring parallelization opportunities to leverage multi-core processors.